emissions-api/emissions-api/CONTRIBUTING.rst

 Once everything is fine, the reviewer will merge the pull request.
 Please communicate with the reviewer to address any issues.

-Please remember that reviews are only human as well.
+Please remember that reviewers are only human as well.

 Merging